HantigoZore/GESTICULINK/README.en.md

 ## 📂 Repository Structure

-The repository is organized into three main folders:
+The repository is organized into four main folders:

 - **`/Microcontrolador/`** → Contains code for hardware control and the animatronic system.
 - **`/ReconocimientoFacial/`** → Implementation of the computer vision system to detect facial gestures and expressions.
+- **`/ReconocimientoVoz/`** → Voice conversation system with integrated AI (Gemini 2.5 Flash) for voice interaction.
 - **`/PaginaWeb/`** → Code for the web interface to monitor and control the system.

 ---